ubern-mia/AUDIT/docs/user-guide/features/texture.md

     default set includes: 'contrast', 'dissimilarity', 'homogeneity', 'ASM', 'energy', 'correlation'

 Returns (`dict`): A dictionary where the keys represent the texture feature names, and the values represent the mean and standard deviation for each feature.
-The keys will follow the pattern:

-By utilizing the TextureFeatures class, you can quickly compute these second-order texture features, providing rich information on the spatial relationships and patterns within MRI images.